 Some subreddits are known for toxic views about trans people, including:

-A trolling and doxing site that emerged to catalog LiveJournal drama, which was itself a toxic online community.
+Encyclopedia Dramatica is a trolling and doxing site that emerged to catalog LiveJournal drama, which was itself a toxic online community.

 Another trolling and doxing site with a special section on mocking trans and gender diverse people.
 The site was founded to mock an autistic transbian, then expanded to anyone they consider “lolcows.”